csound/manual/docs/opcodes/hilbert2.md

 ## Syntax
 === "Modern"
     ``` csound-orc
-    c:a, s:a = hilbert2(sig:a, fftsize:a, hopsize:i)
+    c:a, s:a = hilbert2(sig:a, fftsize:i, hopsize:i)
-    csig:Complex[] = hilbert2(sig:a, fftsize:a, hopsize:i)
+    csig:Complex[] = hilbert2(sig:a, fftsize:i, hopsize:i)
     ```

 === "Classic"
     ``` csound-orc
     ac, as hilbert2 asig, ifftsize, ihopsize
     csig:Complex[] hilbert2 asig, ifftsize, ihopsize
     ```

-Initialisation

-_ifftsize_ -- DFT analysis size

-_ihopsize_ -- analysis hopsize
+### Initialization

+_ifftsize_ -- FFT size in samples, at least 2.
+Csound rounds this down to a power of two.
+Below, _N_ means the rounded FFT size.

+_ihopsize_ -- number of samples between analysis frames, at least 1.
+Csound rounds this down to a power of two, then limits it to _N_.
+A smaller hop gives more overlap and uses more processing time.

+For example, an FFT size of 150 and a hop size of 35 become 128 and 32.

 ### Performance

 _sig_ -- input signal

-_c_ -- cosine output of _sig_
+_c_ -- real (cosine) output: a delayed copy of _sig_.

-_s_ -- sine output of _sig_
+_s_ -- imaginary (sine) output: an approximation of the Hilbert transform of _sig_.

-_csig_ -- Complex array containing the analytic signal.
+_csig_ -- Complex array containing the same real and imaginary outputs, with one element per sample in the current control block.

-_hilbert2_ is a DFT-based implementation of the Hilbert Transform producing two outputs in quadrature (90 degree phase difference across the spectrum).
-Unlike the IIR-based _hilbert_ opcode, _hilbert2_ has a linear frequency response.
-Given that it employs a streaming algorithm, a delay of fftsize samples will be imposed between input and output.
+_hilbert2_ uses FFT processing to produce two outputs in quadrature (a 90-degree phase difference).
+The approximation is less accurate near DC and Nyquist (_sr_/2).
+Steady DC and Nyquist components have zero imaginary output.

+Both outputs have a delay of _N_ samples, or _N_/_sr_ seconds.
+This uses the rounded FFT size, not the requested size.

 ## Examples